-We offer two pre-professional performances a year, through our non-profit dance company, the Barrington Youth Dance Ensemble.
+We also offer two pre-professional performance opportunities a year, through our non-profit dance company, the Barrington Dance Ensemble.
 Performances are presented at Barrington High School.
 We present a Nutcracker each year in early December, as well as a Spring Ballet during the month of June.
 These productions are cast by audition only.

 We do not have “recitals” as we feel that class time is more wisely spent learning dance technique rather than memorizing a dance.
-However, we do offer two pre-professional productions a year through the Barrington Youth Dance Ensemble (BYDE) that the students may audition for and perform in if they choose to do so.
-Nutcracker auditions are open to children ages 7 & up.
-BYDE Spring productions such as “Under the Big Top” and “Scenes From Childhood” involve BDA students on a rotating basis.
+However, we do offer two pre-professional productions a year through the Barrington Dance Ensemble (BDE) that the students may audition for and perform in if they choose to do so.
+Nutcracker auditions are open to children ages 6 & up.
+BDE Spring productions such as “Under the Big Top” and “Scenes From Childhood” involve BDA students on a rotating basis.

-What is the difference between Barrington Dance Academy (BDA) and Barrington Youth Dance Ensemble (BYDE)?
+What is the difference between Barrington Dance Academy (BDA) and Barrington Dance Ensemble (BDE)?

 Barrington Dance Academy is a dance studio founded in 1984 by Mary Brennan as a standard-bearer in dance instruction.
 BDA offers dance classes to children, teens, and adults.
 (Tuition for dance lessons is paid to Barrington Dance Academy / BDA.)

-Barrington Youth Dance Ensemble (BYDE) is a not-for-profit arts organization that promotes artistic integrity, involvement, and awareness in the Chicagoland area.
-BYDE presents two full-length ballets each year (Nutcracker and a Spring ballet), as well as outreach and other performances.
-BYDE is a company of intermediate and advanced level dancers age 11-18 who are chosen through an audition each May.
-BYDE also provides opportunities for young dancers in the community to participate in its productions.
-The Barrington Youth Dance Ensemble is in residence at BDA, 758 W Northwest Hwy in Barrington.
-Visit BYDE’s website HERE.
-(All ticket sales and performance related expenses are paid to Barrington Youth Dance Ensemble / BYDE.)
+Barrington Dance Ensemble (BDE) is a not-for-profit arts organization that promotes artistic integrity, understanding, awareness, and involvement in the Chicagoland area.
+BDE presents two full-length ballets each year (Nutcracker and a Spring ballet), as well as outreach and other performances.
+BDE is a company of intermediate and advanced level dancers age 11-18 who are chosen through an audition each May.
+BDE also provides opportunities for young dancers in the community to participate in its productions.
+The Barrington Dance Ensemble is in residence at BDA, 758 W Northwest Hwy in Barrington.
+Visit BDE’s website HERE.
+(All ticket sales and performance related expenses are paid to Barrington Dance Ensemble / BDE.)

-In short, the BDA studio provides dance classes, and the BYDE company provides performing and outreach opportunities to dancers.
+In short, the BDA studio provides dance classes, and the BDE company provides performing and outreach opportunities to dancers.